Dec 15, 2021

 The other thing to consider is whether or not your injury affects your ability to drive.
 If you have suffered a bad back injury, for example, then it might be impossible for you to safely drive for more than 10 or 15 minutes.
 In that situation, the insurance company could be pressed to find a medical provider close to your home or to arrange to have you taken to and from those appointments in an ambulette.

-If you have questions about how workers’ comp mileage reimbursement works in Georgia and for your particular workers’ comp case, The Law Offices of Nathaniel F. Hansford, LLC can help.
+If you have questions about how workers’ comp mileage reimbursement works in Georgia and for your particular workers’ comp case, Hansford McDaniel LLC can help.
 Contact our firm at any time for more information.